vacp2p/rfc/ETHCHAT.md

 The specification is based on the noise protocol framework.
 It corresponds to the double ratchet scheme combined with the X3DH algorithm, which will be used to initialize the former.
 We chose to express the protocol in noise to be be able to use the noise streamlined implementation and proving features.
-The X3DH algorithm provides both authentication and forward secrecy, as stated in  [https://signal.org/docs/specifications/x3dh/](https://signal.org/docs/specifications/x3dh/).
+The X3DH algorithm provides both authentication and forward secrecy, as stated in the [X3DH specification](https://signal.org/docs/specifications/x3dh/).

 ## High level description
 This protocol will consist of several stages: